pennlabs/penn-mobile-ios/PLabs-Using-Fastlane.md

 1. Make sure fastlane is up to date (especially if there have been new iOS versions or Xcode versions) with `[sudo] bundle update fastlane`
 2. If you encounter:  _[!]
 Could not determine installed iOS SDK version.
 Try running the _xcodebuild_ command manually to ensure it works._
 	* Try running the following: `sudo xcode-select -switch /Applications/Xcode.app/Contents/Developer`
+    3. If some of the screenshots have loading indicators, then you need to give each screen more time :( This makes the test take longer.
+Just increase the `waitTime` variable at the top of `AutomatedScreenshotUITests.swift`.
+This variable is in seconds.

 Generally — just follow whatever instructions Fastlane gives you, or google them if you’re unclear (they have great docs).